for organ and two percussionists

 comissioned by Orgelpark, Amsterdam

-Therefore I realized the music was about “in-betweens”.
-It is music made of air and threads -basically made of nothing- where the musicians tie sounds with strings and send each other signals with the instruments, the motors, and the voice.
-Something solid made of air…
+This music is about the “in-betweens.”
+It is music crafted from air and threads, essentially composed of nothing, where the musicians tie sounds with strings and send signals to each other using their instruments, motors, and voices: a cathedral of air.

 Related post/s in my blog